Azure/iot-edge-v1/samples/dotnet_core_module_sample/README.md

 Overview
 --------

-This sample showcases how one might build modules for IoT Gateway in .NET Core.
+This sample showcases how one might build modules for IoT gateway in .NET Core.

 The sample contains: